-Adopted in 48 states and the District of Columbia, this law provides a framework for conducting transactions electronically instead of by paper.
+Adopted in 49 states and the District of Columbia, this law provides a framework for conducting transactions electronically instead of by paper.
 UETA is the state counterpart to the federal E-SIGN Act.
+The one state that has not adopted the UETA is New York, which had already enacted its Electronic Signatures and Records Act to make legal electronic signatures in New York.